Aeroflot Flight 8175: Crew member

+There was one more unamed flight attendant.

+Viktor Nikolaevich Azarov initially did not board the flight; instead, it was another captain named Valery Panov.
+The switch was made because Panov's wife broke her leg.

 Accident

 The flight was uneventful until the descent.
 The plane descended from an altitude of 9100 meters (30000 ft) at a distance of 140 km (87 miles) from Koltsovo airport on a course by a right turn to the fourth turn.
 The landing approach was carried out at night in conditions of rain, stratus, and stratocumulus clouds of 10 points with a height of 150 m and visibility of 4000 m.
 During the descent, the crew switched to communication with the approach controller, who, at a distance of 65 km, allowed the descent to 1800 m (5905 ft) by the fourth turn.
 To fit into the approach pattern, the crew had to maintain a vertical speed of 15–20 m/s.
 However, a strong tailwind at all altitudes, icing up to an altitude of 2000 m (6500 ft), and electrification did not allow maintaining this vertical speed, as a result of which the pilot in command decided to turn left at a distance of 65 km to delay the descent maneuver.
 The intentional deviation from the approach pattern was made with the passivity of the controller.
 After the left turn, the actual flight altitude was 3700 m (12150 ft) with a calculated altitude of 1,800 m (5905 ft), and the lateral deviation was 8 km.
 The flight course changed sequentially to 58°, 38°, 28°, and 20°.
 While at an altitude of 3000 (9850 ft) m, the crew misinformed the controller by reporting that they had reached an altitude of 1800 m (5905 ft).

 The aircraft crossed the extension of the runway axis at a distance of about 35 km and continued to fly with a left deviation outside the approach pattern and at an altitude significantly greater than the established descent trajectory.
 The crew then switched to communication with the circuit controller, also reporting to him the flight altitude of 1800 (5905 ft) m with an actual altitude of 2500 m (8200 ft).
 The controller cleared the first turn on a course of 120° with a descent to 600 m (2000 ft).
 At a distance of 25 km, to the left of the landing course of 8 km, the crew began a right turn, continuing the descent.
 The controller permitted descent to 500 m (1640 ft) and to switch to communication with the landing controller.